The Red Shoes (album): Overview

+Release

+Music Week reported that that album would be released by EMI on 1 November and be accompanied by national press campaign that would include posters, window displays, and television advertisements.
+Certain record shops throughout the UK such as HMV also played the album in advance of its release.

 A short film, The Line, the Cross and the Curve, written and directed by Bush, and starring herself and English actress Miranda Richardson, was released in 1993.
 It featured six songs from the album: "Rubberband Girl", "And So Is Love", "The Red Shoes", "Moments of Pleasure", "Eat the Music" and "Lily".
 The first five were used as promo videos for the singles, though Bush recorded a separate video for the American release of "Rubberband Girl" (which is intercut with clips from The Line, the Cross and the Curve).
 The film was nominated for the Long Form Music Video at the 1996 Grammy Awards.